-The programme will develop throughout the year from fundamental topics and research tools and techniques in electrical power engineering, to specialist courses on emerging technologies and advanced numerical methods for power engineering problems, to the summer dissertation projects where the acquired skills in various areas are put into practice in application to an actual power engineering problem.
+The programme develops throughout the year from fundamental topics and research tools and techniques in electrical power engineering, to specialist courses on emerging technologies and advanced numerical methods for power engineering problems, to the summer dissertation projects where the acquired skills in various areas are put into practice in application to an actual power engineering problem.

 The knowledge and understanding acquired within this programme can be broadly classified into two categories:

 1. Specialized knowledge and understanding, associated with the individual modules within the programme, including (but not limited to):

 - Fundamental and emerging power engineering technologies